An unfinished list of ventures in journalism you should be watching (and why)

 What?
 Curation site, dedicated to spreading «things that matter».

 Why?
-They’ve proved that you can make serious content go viral.
-Should be a lesson to everyone who, when writing headlines, is still mistaking boring for serious.
+They’ve proved that you can make serious matters go viral.
+Should be a lesson to everyone who, when writing headlines, still mistakes boring for serious and who thinks data cannot drive good editorial decisions.

 What?
 New York City based investigative news site, backed by security tech magnate Mati Kochavi.